 5 Essentials is an evidence-based system designed to drive improvement in schools nationwide.
-The 5 Essentials system is based on more than 20 years of research by the University of Chicago Consortium on School Research on schools and what makes them successful.
+The 5 Essentials system is based on more than 20 years of research by UChicago Impact, a division of the Urban Education Institute at the University of Chicago, on schools and what makes them successful.
 What the Chicago Consortium has found is not surprising—schools that are well organized, safe, and supportive are much more likely to be successful.

 Specifically, researchers determined five essential components for school success: